playwithbear/pharaoh-idle/README.md

 ### General to-do list
-- [ ] Create a multiplier MD, to explain what all of the multipliers are, and how they are used in the code.
+- [x] Create an advancement/multiplier MD, to explain what all of the multipliers are, and how they are used in the code.
 - [ ] Add a slave/second, gold/second and ankhs/second
 - [ ] Add seconds (ms) per tick display in one of placeholder locations
 - [x] Add an advancement system, which speeds up Slave production and/or tick-speed based on certain triggers